We’ve pulled together a list of the things we can’t wait to do and can’t wait for you to do when we’re in the city again:

-Nothing beats the roar of the crowd when you’re at a live sporting event and during lockdown we’re missing the opportunity to see it live.
-While Manchester is known for its two top tier-football teams, there’s thousands of other annual sporting events.
+Nothing beats the roar of the crowd when you’re at a live sporting event and during lockdown, we’re missing the opportunity to see it live.
+While Manchester is known for its two top tier-football teams, there are thousands of other annual sporting events.
 Whether you’re after nail-biting athletics, to the wire test match cricket or high-intensity professional cycling, Manchester’s has a sporting occasion for everyone.

 10. Our community

 If there’s one thing we all miss, and something you’ll appreciate when you study at Manchester, it's the people.
 People come from around the globe to Manchester because of the things above, but people stay because of the community they become part of.